 Browsers are designed to help make your internet experience fast and fun.

-They are not designed to be robust password manager vaults.
+They are not designed to be robust, super-secure password manager vaults.

 So instead of importing this password vault into one of these alternatives to Chrome, choose a good password manager app and start working with that.